RealMeddsam/Froststrap/README.md

 > [!CAUTION]
 > This repo, [RealMeddsam/Froststrap](./) and the [official website](https://realmeddsam.github.io/Froststrap-Website) and **THE ONLY** correct
-> sources for which you should get the binary, and source-code forms of Froststrap.
+> sources for which you should get the binary (executable), and source-code forms of Froststrap.
 >
 > Downloading from not one of the sources above may cause harm to your system.